1962 Jaguar-XKE Series 1 3.8 OTS

 |Other 1:||Body Number: R3306|

 As with all of our earlier E-Type show and show-driver level restorations, strict attention to detail was being given because of the importance of this early, highly original car.
-An MP4 video of the restoration process, along with a Heritage Certificate of authenticity will accompany the sale of the vehicle.
+An MP4 video of the restoration process will accompany the sale of the vehicle.
 This Series 1 example looks and drives great, and is sure to bring an exciting experience to those looking to own one of the most sought after Jaguars ever made.

 New!
 View a walk-around video in 4K on YouTube: